Sugar Addiction - Symptoms, Causes, and How to Break Free

 Your mental health can be greatly affected by sugar addiction.
 Consuming regular amounts of sugar due to addiction can cause your blood sugar to drastically fluctuate throughout the day.
 In addition, the highs and lows associated with that fluctuation can cause your mood to swing all over the place.
 Recent studies have shown that consuming high amounts of sugar can lead to an increase in depression, and the effects may be worse among individuals with schizophrenia.
 This effect on depression has to do with certain hormones in the blood, and the suppression of a hormone known as BDNF seems to be affected by high amounts of sugar in the diet.

 One of the biggest influences on chronic health conditions is inflammation.
-Inflammation is a natural process that is caused by your body’s reaction when fighting infection or during the healing process; however, your diet can drastically contribute to inflammation as well, and that can be harmful to your health.
-Certain foods, including sugar, can cause your body to be in a constant state of inflammation that can cause your entire body to act as if it’s sick.
-It can affect your arterial walls, heart function, stroke risk, cancer risk, as well as contribute to arthritis and other debilitating conditions.
+Inflammation is a natural process that is caused by your body’s reaction to fighting infection or the healing process; however, your diet can drastically contribute to inflammation as well, and that can be harmful to your health.
+Certain foods, including sugar, can cause your body to be in a constant state of inflammation that leads it to act as if it’s sick.
+It can affect your arterial walls and heart function, lead to stroke or cancer risk and contribute to arthritis and other debilitating conditions.
 Inflammation is not something that you can see with your naked eye, but it’s a major consequence of sugar addiction.

 Reduced Immune System Function

 Your immune system is the main line of defense against invading organisms in your body, and it is always working hard to keep you healthy.
-However, there is a link between sugar addiction and reduced immune system function.
+However, there is a link between sugar addiction symptoms and reduced immune system function.
 High sugar consumption can have multiple impacts on your immune system; it can prevent you from getting adequate sleep at night as well as increase inflammation (which can negatively impact your immune system).
-If you are struggling with sugar addiction and have noticed that you have been ill more frequently, chances are you could be feeling the negative effects of sugar addiction on your immune system.
+If you are struggling with sugar addiction and have noticed that you have been ill more frequently, chances are your immune system could be feeling the negative effects of being addicted to sugar.

 Wait a minute, how can a simple sugar addiction lead to amputation of a limb?
 Amputation is the severing of a body part, usually to preserve health and prevent future health issues, and it’s a possible consequence of diabetes.
-In the case of sugar addiction, there is a chance that excess consumption of sugar can lead to type 2 diabetes.
+In the case of being addicted to sugar, there is a chance that excess consumption can lead to type 2 diabetes.
 With the continuing consumption of sugar (because addiction isn’t allowing you to stop) in the setting of type 2 diabetes, there is a chance that your peripheral areas stop receiving blood in adequate amounts.
 When blood supply is reduced to areas (usually the legs and feet), your cells can die and cause infections.
 When this occurs, an amputation may be needed—and that’s how it could be a major consequence of sugar addiction.

 Approximately 34 percent of adults over the age of 20 years in the U.S. have hypertension, and this may be vastly underestimated since many adults have no clue they have hypertension.
-Defined as a blood pressure of at least 130/80 mmHg, hypertension can cause increased pressure in your heart chamber walls, which can lead to the heart muscle to thicken (this process is called hypertrophy), which can then result in a life-threatening condition known as hypertrophic cardiomyopathy.
+Defined as a blood pressure of at least 130/80 mmHg, hypertension can cause increased pressure in your heart chamber walls, which can lead to a thickened heart muscle (this process is called hypertrophy) and result in a life-threatening condition known as hypertrophic cardiomyopathy.
 While not every individual responds in this manner, there is a risk for individuals to be diagnosed with hypertension, especially if the sugar you consume is combined with caffeinated beverages such as coffee and sodas.

 Decreased Fitness Levels